 “Thank you for helping me.”

 You can learn more about international TAs and help them learn about American undergraduates through the Graduate School’s “Preparing International Teaching Assistants Program” (PITAP).
+You can also be a cultural ambassador to international students and scholars by participating in the Writing Center’s Speaking Group.
 Volunteering just a few hours in a semester can make a huge difference to a lot of people.